pbombnz/KoalaCloak/README.md

 # KoalaCloak (Previously known as ANZMobilePayRootDetectionBypass)
-An Xposed Module for Android that allows Australian users to use their modified devices with popular banking applications.
+An Xposed Module for Android that allows Australian users to use their modified devices with popular banking and financial applications such as ANZ Mobile Pay, ANZ Shield and Westpac Mobile Banking.
+With this enabled, you can have Tap'n'Pay on rooted and non-supported devices.

+NAB is currently being looked into but is much more sophisticated than the other banking and financial applications.
+The problem seems to be in the native library which is pass the limits of the Xposed Framework.

+CUA redi2PAY and People's Choice redi2PAY have been removed due to lack of demand.
+If you would like these be added in the xposed module, please contact me via Email.

 For more general information about the module please visit the [XDA thread link](http://forum.xda-developers.com/xposed/modules/xposed-anz-mobile-pay-root-detection-t3340845).